KarynaTaranova/sast/README.md

     qualys_scanner_type: INTERNAL | EXTERNAL
     # In case you use INTERNAL you will need:
     qualys_scanner: NAME_OF_SCANNER
+  ptai:
+    # name of html report that to create jira tickets from
+    report_name: NAME_OF_REPORT
 ```
 configuration can be mounted to container like
 ```